Fri 17 Mar 2017 - Sat 29 Apr 2017

 A Cold Wind From The Mountains

-Here, she touches on reference points that range from colonial-era Africa to west coast American counter-culture of the 1960’s; classical mythology to imagery of the ‘floating world’ of Edo period Japan and formal Persian gardens.
+Here, she touched on reference points that range from colonial-era Africa to west coast American counter-culture of the 1960s; classical mythology to imagery of the floating world of Edo period Japan and formal Persian gardens.
 The Cold Wind From the Mountains of her title is one that heralds augury and change, ideas that blow throughout the works in the exhibition.

 Download an essay from Eleanor Moreton to accompany the show here >>